 A Question of Values

 After the foundation for your exit is in place, continued planning about the future of your company comes into focus.
 Part of what helps many business owners make a decision on their successor is actually based on the owner’s value system.

 How do you envision the future of your company?

-Perhaps your more concerned with family harmony and owner legacy upon your exit, and your plan may grow around your desire to keep the business under family management.
+Perhaps you’re more concerned with family harmony and owner legacy upon your exit, and your plan may grow around your desire to keep the business under family management.
 Maybe the main goal is maintaining the growth of your business, or making sure the new owner can take your business to bigger and better places.
 Your employees and community impact may be your primary concerns, and you may be considering an ESOP or a charitable option.
 Assess where your values lie.
 Building goals based on your values will give you peace of mind in exiting the business you worked to build and upholding the legacy you want to leave.

 Take a moment to examine the areas of your exit plan that need to be addressed using the Altus Exit Strategies Smart Exit Planning: Ready or Not?
 Assessment.

 The professionals at Altus Exit Strategies, a wholly owned subsidiary of Albin, Randall & Bennett, are industry leaders here to help your closely held business through the Exit Planning process and other succession planning needs.
 Contact us to discuss a strategy for getting started.